 1. Enable GZIP Compression via .htaccess for WordPress

 One of the basic ways of enabling GZIP in WordPress is by adding it to your .htaccess file.
 It doesn’t matter if you access your .htaccess file through cPanel or FTP.
-The main goal here is to edit your .htaccess file and adding GZIP to it.
+The main goal here is to edit your .htaccess file and add GZIP to it.

 Although, this method could be a bit risky.
-Because you are directly editing your WordPress’ core file.
+Because you are directly editing your WordPress core file.
 Therefore, if you make a mistake, your website may break.

 So, we highly recommend getting a backup of your WordPress website before editing your .htaccess file.

 Generally, the .htaccess file can be found in your website’s root directory.
-The best way to access this file is via and FTP client.
+The best way to access this file is via an FTP client.
 Although, you can access it from your cPanel.
 But we recommend using an FTP client to access it.

 Copy and paste the code below between your beginning and ending WordPress tag.

 Finally, save the file and upload it back to your server.
 Now all you need to do is check your website with GZIP online compression tool to make sure GZIP is enabled on your website or not.

 2. Enable GZIP Compression on NGINX for WordPress

 NGINX is an open-source web server.
 If you are using this webserver for your website, you just need to add the following command to your nginx.conf file.